ohaval/auto-doh/README.md

 # Python Doh1 API Client

-A simple, lightweight peace of code to report doh1.
+A simple, lightweight piece of code to report doh1.